 This week in the Proceedings of the National Academy of Sciences

-, a team of researchers from the University of Colorado-Boulder, the University of California-Merced, and Princeton University proposes a middle-ground approach derived from a computational framework built to simulate actual brain mechanisms.
+of researchers from the University of Colorado-Boulder, the University of California-Merced, and Princeton University proposes a middle-ground approach derived from a computational framework built to simulate actual brain mechanisms.
 Their model demonstrates how the brain could implement something like the variables used by a computer system, but do so in a way that is consistent with what we know about the biology of the brain.
 Specifically, the study theorizes that structures known to exist in the brain could implement a variable system in a biologically realistic way.
 When the researchers factored in structure and connectivity between two areas of the brain (the prefrontal cortex and the basal ganglia), their simulated "brain" could generalize to situations it had never seen before.

 The researchers—Trenton Kriete, Randall O’Reilly, David Noelle, and Jonathan Cohen—believe their work builds a bridge between two different sides of a debate that has persisted for decades.
 Their research shows that, on the one hand, the brain has some structure that allows it to encode variables and generalize to things it has never experienced before, suggesting that those who said that the brain had to implement a computational variable system were at least partly right.
 On the other hand, by building a biologically realistic model of the brain, the results ground the theory in what we know about how the brain is structured and how it learns.
 Critically, this system has limits since it must learn the mapping between these brain structures and, as a result, will not be perfect as a true computer system would be.

 For More Information

 Trenton Kriete, David C. Noelle, Jonathan D. Cohen, and Randall C. O’Reilly.
 Indirection and symbol-like processing in the prefrontal cortex and basal ganglia.
 PNAS.
 Published online before print September 23, 2013